Fiber Festival Competitions

 The Skein & Garment Competition allows competitors to put their work before knowledgeable judges so they may receive feedback and continue to grow as fiber artists.
 Our judges have great technical knowledge and are happy to provide feedback on each item entered for judging.
 All items are displayed during the festival as a way to show the public the variety of ways fiber may be used.

-click on above link for documents.
+click on above links for documents.

 Please note: Final submission date for all entries is